 As recommended in EPA guidance (EPA, 2014a), trend analyses will be conducted at selected monitoring wells for the primary COCs at the Facility (arsenic and selenium), along with the indicator geochemical parameters sulfate and chloride (sulfate and chloride are relatively conservative indicators of historic smelter groundwater quality impacts).
 Groundwater elevation trends (hydrographs) comparing pre-IM and post-IM groundwater elevations will also be prepared to evaluate IM effectiveness in terms of reducing groundwater elevations.

+The 2018 remediation phase concentration trend analysis performance monitoring will focus on wells in four primary areas of interest:

+- (1) The main former smelter site source areas, including the West Selenium area, North Plant Site Arsenic area, Slag Pile, and Former Acid Plant areas, to evaluate the source area groundwater quality response to remedial measures; - (2) Wells along the boundaries of the selenium and arsenic plumes, with a focus on the western plume boundaries, to monitor the westward plume shift observed over the past several years; - (3) Wells defining the downgradient end of the selenium plume, to evaluate the downgradient groundwater quality response to remedial measures; and - (4) Wells defining the downgradient end of the arsenic plume, to evaluate the downgradient groundwater quality response to remedial measures.

-The 2017 remediation phase concentration trend analysis performance monitoring will focus on wells in three primary areas of interest: (1) the main former smelter site source areas, including the West Selenium area, North Plant Site Arsenic area, Slag Pile, and Former Acid Plant area, along with two wells in the south plant area upgradient of these source areas; (2) wells defining the downgradient end of the selenium plume where recently variable concentration trends have been observed; and (3) wells defining the downgradient end of the arsenic plume.
-The set of wells selected for concentration trend analysis will be sampled semiannually during 2017, as described in Section 3.1.1.
-Monitoring at these wells will allow ongoing assessment of concentration trends at source area wells (where some concentration decreases have recently been observed), as well as additional information on trends at the leading edges of the arsenic and selenium plumes.
-Wells selected for remediation phase concentration trend analysis under the performance evaluation program are listed in Table 2-1 and are shown on Figure 2-1.
-Groundwater elevation trend analysis will be based on data collected during the bimonthly water level monitoring events described in Section 3.1.1.1.
+Nineteen (19) wells selected for concentration trend analysis in former smelter site source areas, and along the western boundaries of the selenium and arsenic plumes (areas (1) and (2) above) will be sampled semiannually (June and October) in 2018.
+These 19 wells are listed in Table 2-1, and are shown on Figure 2-1 (summarizing the June 2018 monitoring well sampling schedule and objectives) and Figure 2-2 (summarizing the October 2018 monitoring well sampling schedule and objectives).
+Along with these 19 wells, an additional 11 trend analysis wells will be sampled annually (October only) during 2018, as shown in Table 2-2 and on Figure 2-2.
+Monitoring at the wells listed in Tables 2-1 and 2-2 will allow ongoing assessment of concentration trends at source area wells (where some concentration decreases have recently been observed), as well as additional information on trends at the leading edges and on the western boundary of the arsenic and selenium plumes.
+Groundwater elevation trend analysis will be based on data collected during the May, June, and October 2018 water level monitoring events.

-Temporal trend plots of arsenic, selenium, sulfate, and chloride concentrations, along with groundwater levels, will be prepared and updated as additional data are collected in 2017, to provide an ongoing delineation of contaminant concentration and water level trends.
+Temporal trend plots of arsenic, selenium, sulfate, and chloride concentrations, along with groundwater levels, will be prepared and updated as data are collected in 2018, to provide an ongoing delineation of contaminant concentration and water level trends.
 Trend analyses will be conducted for the post-operational data set (data collected in 2002 and subsequent years) at each well, including the following two periods: